Can Uber Be Replaced By An Open Source Competitor?

 Will The Drivers Jump Ship?

-These administrative issues though are likely surmountable (to drivers) given how unhappy they’ve been.
-Over the past year, we’ve seen driver protests, road blockades, and even class action lawsuits against Uber.
+These administrative issues, though, are likely surmountable (to drivers) given how unhappy they’ve been.
+Over the past year, we’ve seen driver protests, road blockades, and even class-action lawsuits against Uber.

 Unfortunately, you’re not really the boss when you can get kicked off the platform for poor ratings.
-It’s also not fun when your real boss, Uber, drops prices and raises their commissions – both without any prior notice.
+It’s also not fun when your real boss, Uber, drops prices and raises its commissions – both without any prior notice.

 Show me the money!

-Here’s a big secret – Drivers will flee to the platform with the best payout.
+Here’s a big secret – drivers will flee to the platform with the best payout.

-What keeps drivers on either taxi platform though, are incentives.
+What keeps drivers on either taxi platform, though, are incentives.
 Between the taxi app companies, it’s lately been a war of who has the deepest pockets.

-Despite the high losses sustained from these incentives, taxi hailing companies have little choice but to compete with aggressive newcomers.
+Despite the high losses sustained from these incentives, taxi-hailing companies have little choice but to compete with aggressive newcomers.

 Why Do Investors Continue To Fund Losses?

-The strategy of taxi hailing apps is identical to that of the early days of the internet land grab.
+The strategy of taxi-hailing apps is identical to that of the early days of the internet land grab.

 Raise lots of money from investors.
 Grow at any cost.
 Burn lots of cash by incentivising users and drivers.
 Squeeze out the competition.
 Win the market monopoly.
 Increase prices.
 Recoup all that money you previously burnt.
 Repay your investors.